skrshe/gimme/README.md

 `gm domain/user/repo`

+go to (github.com/skrshe/gimme/wiki)[options] for more info on internals

 # Announcement
-gimme-0.0.1 can now be built and installed
+gimme-0.0.1-linux can now be built and installed

 # Non goals
 - read to the user like their a child